-This year I decided to commit myself to creativity.
-I’d love to share all my successes with you…to tell you that every day is a delightful journey into my imagination.
-But quite frankly it has been much harder than I would have liked.
+Some time ago, I decided to commit myself to creativity.
+I’d love to share all my successes with you and tell you that every day was a delightful journey into my imagination.
+But quite frankly I did a better job of manifesting creative blocks!

-Maybe, from the outside, it looks like I’m in my creative flow.
-Hey, I’ve illustrated a book cover, created a youtube channel and built a website for clients.
-But to be truthful, this creative process so far has often sucked!
+Maybe, from the outside, it looked like I was in my creative flow.
+I’d illustrated a book cover, created a youtube channel and built sparkly new websites for clients.
+But to be truthful, the creative process was often laborious!

-In fact, I could even say that my biggest success this year has been learning the art of procrastination.
-It’s like my creativity is sitting on the couch with a beer in hand saying “Why do something today that you can put off until tomorrow?”
+In fact, I could even say that my biggest success was learning the art of procrastination.
+It was as though my creativity was sitting on the couch saying “Why do something today that you can put off until tomorrow?”

 Yeah, thanks for that little miss creativity.
-I thought 2017 would be about unleashing my creative genius, not discovering my inner couch potato.
+I thought the experience would be about unleashing my creative genius, not discovering my inner couch potato.

-I’ve tried to get the flow going.
-I started setting a reminder to do something creative each day.
-I never knew the pointless activities I could find to do instead.
+I tried to get the flow going.
+So I set a reminder to do something creative each day.
+I discovered all the pointless activities I could find to do instead!

-If we are blocked, out of sorts or stuck in our thinking mind, we will find ourselves procrastinating.
+If we have creative blocks and are out of sorts or stuck in our thinking mind, we will procrastinate.
 We can’t be that channel.
 We block the flow.

-So we have to get unblocked…which may be easier said than done!
+So we have to get unblocked which is often easier said than done!

 Because stuff gets in the way.
 Things like: